NicoSerenade/personal-webstie-open/README.md

 3. **Data travels to Cloudflare Worker**: Your submission goes to a mini-program running at the edge
 4. **Worker processes**:
    - Validates your data again (security first!)
-   - Saves your photo and testimonial in Cloudflare databases
+   - Sends your photo and testimonial to Cloudflare to save them
    - Marks it as "pending approval"
-5. **I review**: I can approve testimonials through an admin interface
+5. **I review**: I get notified and can approve testimonials through an admin interface
-6. **Goes live**: Once approved, your testimonial automatically appears on the homepage
+6. **Goes live**: Once approved, your testimonial gets marked as "approved" and automatically appears on the homepage

-This whole process happens in seconds and ensures quality while maintaining privacy.

 ### 🌐 What is Cloudflare?